-Changing the status of a digital channel (softkeys):
+Changing the status of a digital channel (soft keys):

-For this example there are five softkeys.
+For this example there are two soft keys.

-The digital channel "lift down" is not active at the moment, i.e. it carries the logical value 0, since the cradle is currently located in the upper heating chamber \rightarrow channel "lift up" is active.
+The digital channel "Reg.
+Pt100" is not active at the moment, i.e. it carries the logical value 0.

-If the cradle is to be moved downwards, thereby activating the channel, i.e. assuming the logical value 1, the field for the channel must be pressed.
+If it is to be activated, i.e. assumes the logical value 1, the field of the channel must be pressed.

-If the digital channel "lift down" has been successfully changed from the guidance, and thereby the unit (to the value 1), then the channel is set to green.
+If the digital channel "Reg.
+Pt100" has been successfully changed from the guidance, and thereby the unit (to the value 1), then the channel is set to green.

-If this channel "lift down" is to be deactivated once again, in other words set to the value 0, one must proceed analog for activation of the channel (press the channel - after successful return of the channel through the control unit, the channel is represented once again without the green element).
+If this channel "Reg.
+Pt100" is to be deactivated once again, in other words set to the value 0, one must proceed analog for activation of the channel (press the channel- after successful return of the channel through guidance, the channel is represented once again without the green element).